thevahidal/soul/README.md

-  -r, --rate-limit-enabled  Enable rate limiting                       [boolean] -c, --cors                CORS whitelist origins                [string] -a, --auth                Enable authentication and authorization [boolean] -S, --studio              Start Soul Studio in parallel
+  -r, --rate-limit-enabled  Enable rate limiting                       [boolean] -c, --cors                CORS whitelist origins                [string] -a, --auth                Enable authentication and authorization [boolean] -js, --jwtsecret          JWT Secret                               [string] -jet, --jwtexpirationtime JWT Expiration Time                      [string] -S, --studio              Start Soul Studio in parallel
       --help                Show help

 ```

+NOTE: When specifying the JWT expiration time in Soul, it must be in a specific format.
+Here are some examples:

+60M: Represents a duration of 60 minutes.
+5H: Represents a duration of 5 hours.
+1D: Represents a duration of 1 day.

 Then to test Soul is working run the following command